You are now in the main content area

 Off-site Visits

 At times, students may be required to go for off-site meetings or community outreach programs.
-Placement agencies are responsible for assuring students’ safety.
+Practicum agencies are responsible for assuring students’ safety.
 However, as is the case at all times, students should apply common sense precautionary measures, be alert, and trust their instincts when they are in unfamiliar situations.

 Students are not permitted to transport service users in their personal vehicles.

-Some placements, specifically those where students work with vulnerable populations, may cause work-related stress or may trigger emotional responses.
+Some practicums, specifically those where students work with vulnerable populations, may cause work-related stress or may trigger emotional responses.
 Self-care practices like meditation, yoga, running, or tai chi are useful, or students may approach trained professionals for free and confidential counselling.

 Centre for Student Development and Counselling